Introduction

 Some of the barriers and solutions are already widely acknowledged and even explicitly addressed in the Sustainable Development Goals.
 Others are more novel insights into applying a women’s empowerment lens to low-carbon, climate-resilient development.
 The Conclusions and Recommendations chapter further below summarises areas that are particularly suited to further piloting, research and organisational learning to advance the linked frontiers of gender equality and climate action.

-Promote women to decision-making roles for green economic transitions and make space for their leadership
+Promote women to decision-making roles for green economic transitions

 Issues